The prices are for general information only and not a

 Day 2.
 Camelot - Kilmartin Glen - Ancient tombs (overnight Ft William Glenspean Lodge)

 Day 3.
-Glen Coe - Fort William - Glen Finnian (overnight Skye – Portree – Cuillin Hills)
+Glen Coe - Fort William - Glen Finnian (overnight Skye – Portree – Dunollie)

 Day 4.
-Isle of Skye - Old Man of Storr - Fairy Glen (overnight Skye – Portree - – Cuillin Hills)
+Isle of Skye - Old Man of Storr - Fairy Glen (overnight Skye – Portree - –Dunollie)